Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 Pros:

-- Quicken Simplifi is actually beginner-friendly
+- Quicken Simplifi is actually intuitive for beginners

 Cons:

-- Steeper learning curve than competitors
+- Steeper learning curve compared to other apps

-- Annual subscription required (no perpetual license)
+- Annual subscriptions only (no perpetual licenses anymore)

 5. Acorns — Best for Micro-Investing Beginners